26 Helpful Tips For Installing Security Systems In Your Home

 Add Water Sensors

 Water sensors alert you right away if your water heater springs a leak or your sump pump fails and the sump overflows.
-The sensors are cheap (around $20 each), yet they provide tremendous value by alerting you early to a potentially devastating water problem.
+The sensors are cheap, yet they provide tremendous value by alerting you early to a potentially devastating water problem.

 Add Freeze Protection

 If you live in a cold climate, add a freeze sensor.
-The sensor works with your alarm to alert you if your home’s temperature drops below 41° F. That’ll give you enough time to call friends or neighbors and coordinate and emergency HVAC repair before pipes freeze and burst.
-These are some steps you can take to help prevent frozen pipes.
+The sensor works with your alarm to alert you if your home’s temperature drops below 41° F. That’ll give you enough time to call friends or neighbors and coordinate an emergency HVAC repair before pipes freeze and burst.

 Add Panic Buttons